 Most recently, Ryder was the Global Business Development Manager and Managing Director of Currency for Honeywell’s Authentication Technologies group.
-Previously, Ryder served as CEO of Secure Products Corporation, a new business venture spin-off from the Sarnoff Corporation, who developed highly advance anti-counterfeiting technologies for the protection of global currencies and other valued document.
+Previously, Ryder served as CEO of Secure Products Corporation, a new business venture spin-off from the Sarnoff Corporation, which developed highly advanced anti-counterfeiting technologies for the protection of global currencies and other valued documents.
 The Honeywell Corporation acquired Secure Products in 2007.

 In addition to the United States Mint, Ryder’s prior government service includes Deputy Treasurer of the United States, Deputy Chief of Staff to Vice President Dan Quayle, and Special Assistant to Vice President George H.W.
 Bush.
 Ryder worked for the United States Department of Commerce as Commissioner General of the U.S. Pavilion at the 1984 Louisiana World Exposition.

 As Mint Director, Ryder leads an organization of almost 1,700 people who are employed with responsibilities ranging from securing the assets entrusted to the Mint, to the design, manufacturing, and distribution of circulating, precious metal and collectible coins, and national medals.
 The Mint operates six facilities across the United States: Headquarters in Washington, DC; production facilities in Philadelphia, San Francisco, Denver, and West Point; and the U.S. Bullion Depository at Fort Knox.